 Visa Requirements & How to Apply

-We aim to provide a quick but accurate synopsis of the Germany digital nomad visa requirements and steps.
-Please contact us and let us know if we need to make any corrections.
+We aim to provide a concise yet accurate overview of the German digital nomad visa requirements and steps.
+Please contact us and let us know if any corrections are needed.

 Digital Nomad Visa Germany Requirements

-Important Note: You must have all documents translated into German.
+Important Note: You must have all documents translated into the German language.

-• You must provide proof of sufficient funds to support yourself and meet the minimum requirements for where you plan to reside.
+- You must provide proof of sufficient funds to support yourself and meet the minimum requirements for the place where you plan to reside.

-• Proof of freelance work with German clients or that supports the German economy somehow.
+- Proof of freelance work with German clients or evidence that supports the German economy in some way.

-• Proof of qualifications or permits that allow you to operate services in Germany.
-Check for your professional requirements on the “information portal of the German government for the recognition of foreign professional qualifications.”
+- Proof of qualifications or permits that allow you to operate services in Germany.
+Check your professional requirements on the “Information Portal of the German Government for the Recognition of Foreign Professional Qualifications.”

-• Those over 45 who are not from the Dominican Republic, Indonesia, Japan, Philippines, Sri Lanka, Turkey, or the United States must prove a sufficient private or public pension or €216,481 in business assets.
-Further details are on All About Berlin’s page.
+- Those over 45 who are not from the Dominican Republic, Indonesia, Japan, Philippines, Sri Lanka, Turkey, or the United States must prove a sufficient private or public pension or €216,481 in business assets.
+For more information, visit All About Berlin’s page.

 Germany Digital Nomad Visa Application Steps

-Option B: Apply online (Note that this link is for Berlin—online links may change with each city).
+Option B: Apply online (Note that this link is specific to Berlin; online application links may vary by city).
 You will then be emailed with an appointment for an interview.

 Option A and B: Pay your application fee at your appointment.
-You’ll wait approximately six to ten weeks for the options above to hear back from the Ausländerbehörde regarding approval.
+You can expect to wait approximately six to ten weeks for the options above to hear back from the Ausländerbehörde regarding approval.
 You will receive two letters—one with an activation code for your visa and the other with your actual visa.

 Option C: Apply from your home country.

-2. Attend your appointment with all the required documents for the National Visa (similar to the Freelance Visa).
+- Attend your appointment with all the required documents for the National Visa, which is similar to the Freelance Visa.

-3. Wait for the approval of your National Visa (about three months).
+- Wait for approval of your National Visa, which typically takes about three months.

-4. After receiving approval and picking up your visa from the consulate, you can move to Germany and start your business while on the National Visa.
+- After receiving approval and collecting your visa from the consulate, you can move to Germany and establish your business while holding a National Visa.

-5. After moving to Germany, you must convert your National Visa to a Freelance Visa before it expires (it could be six to eight weeks before, depending on the length of your National Visa and location).
-Make an appointment well before your national visa expires.
-They’ll take your fingerprints at the appointment, and you either get the Freelance Visa four to eight weeks later or an invitation to pick it up.
+- After moving to Germany, you must convert your National Visa to a Freelance Visa before it expires, which can be anywhere from six to eight weeks prior, depending on the length of your National Visa and your location.
+Schedule an appointment well in advance of your national visa’s expiration date.
+They will take your fingerprints at the appointment, and you will either receive the Freelance Visa four to eight weeks later or an invitation to pick it up.

 Pros and Cons of Being a Digital Nomad in Germany